appsmithorg/appsmith-docs/website/docs/reference/datasources/querying-mongodb/README.md

 #### Aggregation pipeline query

 The [pipeline](https://www.mongodb.com/docs/manual/core/aggregation-pipeline/) is an array that contains the aggregation stages that process the documents.
 In your Raw query, you'll have to include the filter criteria in a pipeline keyword when using aggregation.
-For example, you wish to fetch data from movies where the revenue is 42600000.
-You'll use `$match` that checks for documents where the `revenue` is  `42600000`.
-You added the below query:

 ```bash